Rental License Tiering

 - Solid Waste Dirty Collection Point Warning Letters: The number of Solid Waste warning letters issued to a property for a dirty collection point

-- Solid Waste Dirty Collection Point Clean-Ups: The number of collection point clean-ups undertaken at a property by Solid Waste
+- Solid Waste Dirty Collection Point Clean-Ups: The number of dirty collection point clean-ups at a property by Solid Waste

 - Public Works Snow and Ice Removal Letters: The number of Public Works warning letters issued to a property for snow and ice removal

-- Delinquent Rental License Fee: The rental license fee has not been received by the due date
+- Delinquent Rental License Fee: The rental license fee has not been paid by the due date

-- Administrative Citations: Fines issued at a given property
+- Administrative Citations: Fines issued at a property

-- Special Assessments: All outstanding fines or fees issued to a given property
+- Special Assessments: All outstanding fines or fees issued at a property

-- Conduct on Premises: A provision in the Rental Licensing Ordinance that allows the City to address qualifying incidents of disorderly conduct of tenants and their guests that adversely impacts neighbors
+- Conduct on Premises: Qualifying incidents of disorderly conduct of tenants and their guests that negatively impacts neighbors

 High risk violations

-- High risk violations represent a greater danger to the security and well-being of tenants and their neighbors
+- High risk violations are a greater danger to the security and well-being of tenants and their neighbors

 - Understanding and proactively maintaining life safety issues at rental properties are basic practices of responsible property management